swarbler/bestof/workshop/making/electronics.md

 - **spudger:** Jakemy
 - **mini rotary tool:** Dremel

-{: .alternative }
-The LTT precision screwdriver is a bit more expensive than the iFixit, but includes a spinny fidget with ceramic bearings and a bit compartment
+> The LTT precision screwdriver is a bit more expensive than the iFixit, but includes a spinny fidget with ceramic bearings and a bit compartment.
+Purchase if you like LTT and want to support them

 #### Wire Strippers